 The Channavix pipeline includes two different programs for selective analgesia, both licensed from UB’s Technology Transfer office, part of Business & Entrepreneur Partnerships.

-“The discoveries by Dr. Bhattacharjee enable new ways to inhibit pain pathways by selectively modulating neuronal signaling through local NaV1.8 inhibition and blocking CGRP [Calcitonin gene-related peptide] signaling while strongly minimizing adverse reactions, including addiction potential,” said Jonathan Bourne, PhD, executive vice president at Channavix.
+“The discoveries by Dr. Bhattacharjee enable new ways to inhibit pain pathways by selectively modulating neuronal signaling through local NaV1.8 inhibition and blocking CGRP [Calcitonin gene-related peptide] signaling while strongly minimizing adverse reactions, including addiction potential,” explains Jonathan Bourne, Channavix executive vice president.
 “Building from this very strong scientific foundation, we believe that these programs have the potential to profoundly improve the lives of people (and animals) suffering from pain.”

-“The arthritic pain market is substantial and early data also shows the potential for additional disease modifying benefits” said Bhattacharjee.
+“The arthritic pain market is substantial and early data also show the potential for additional disease modifying benefits” Bhattacharjee says.
 “We are very proud of what we have achieved.
 Now, this is about getting non-opioid pain therapeutics to the people who need them.”